SimonaSe/Fundamentals-V.0/Markdown/Module-2-ENG.md

 ====

-&gt;&gt;DHIS 2 can be used as a ‘data warehouse’ to store data from multiple data sources in one location&lt;&lt;
-(x) True
-( ) False

-[explanation]
-DHIS 2 can combine data from multiple data sources.
-This includes through routine data that is directly collected within the system you are working as well as supplementary data from other sources such as surveys.
-[explanation]

-&gt;&gt;The HISP network works collaboratively on advancing the features which DHIS 2 supports&lt;&lt;
-(x) True
-( ) False

-[explanation]
-The HISP network is a world-wide collaboration that supports the development of the DHIS 2 project.
-Collaboration between the nodes is a key area of interest to ensure that DHIS 2 continues to meet local needs as defined by its users.
-[explanation]
+## 2.2 - Introduction to Trainingland

+### Practice zone

 Mini Quiz (no graded) - Introduction to Trainingland

 ====

-&gt;&gt;Trainingland has been created to demonstrate: (select one or more)&lt;&lt;
-[x] Data collection forms
+Trainingland has been created to demonstrate: (select one or more) [x] Data collection forms
 [x] Data Analysis
 [x] Indicators

 [explanation]
 Trainingland is part of the training environment that has been created in order for users to learn how DHIS 2 is structured and how information can be collected and reviewed.
 It uses modeled data that allows users to learn some of the fundamentals of DHIS 2 functionality.
 [explanation]

 ### Create your account in TRAININGLAND